Picture Book Art

 Juvenile Reference - JR 736.98 Sab

 Robert Subuda creates amazing picture book pop-up art.
-The pictures are a surprise and delight to watch unfold.
-The library does not collect his pop-up works because they are somewhat too fragile to circulate.
-We do have this example in our non-circulating collection.
-Subuda's works are well worth checking out.
+The pictures are a surprise and delight to watch unfold, and Subuda's works are well worth checking out.

 Flotsam